Annual Review 2021–22

 About the Independent Assessor

-The top five issues complainants raised were 1:
+The IA received 257 complaints.
+The top five issues for complainants were:

 2. bias

-4. unreasonable delays in progressing a financial firm complaint
+3. unreasonable delays in responding to a complaint

-One hundred and twenty-nine complaints were closed because they were outside terms of reference to consider.
-Three complaints were withdrawn at the complainant’s request and a further three were closed when the complainant did not respond to an information request or other correspondence.
+Seven complaints were withdrawn and eight were closed because the complainant didn’t respond to an information request or other correspondence.

 Assessment